Belobog: Move Language Fuzzing Framework For Real-World Smart Contracts: Methodology

 {$G_{trace}$\xspace}

 There are two ways of producing a transaction in \tool, namely generation and mutation.
 They share the same high-level idea but differ in the implementations.
 Below we introduce the details.

-\para{Transaction Generation.} The high-level idea of generating a transaction is to search for a graph trace \gtrace in the type graph \typegraph such that we can generate a valid transaction by instantiating \gtrace.
+\para{Transaction Generation.} The high-level idea of generating a transaction is to search for a graph trace \gtrace in the \wanxu{dependency graph} \typegraph such that we can generate a valid transaction by instantiating \gtrace.
 It has three main steps.

-\begin{itemize}[leftmargin=15pt] \item \textbf{Step 1: Graph trace construction.} The purpose is to walk on the type graph to find a graph trace \gtrace, whose edge nodes are all \emph{default type nodes}.
+\begin{itemize}[leftmargin=15pt] \item \textbf{Step 1: Graph trace construction.} The purpose is to walk on the \wanxu{dependency graph} to find a graph trace \gtrace, whose \issta{source nodes (no incoming edges) and sink nodes (no outgoing edges)} are all \emph{default type nodes}.
 Theoretically, we could start from any node in \typegraph to find such a trace.
 But to make our algorithm run faster, we start from a function definition that only accepts void or primitive types as input.
 This choice does not affect the overall outputs of the algorithm.
 The reason is that, unless using shared objects from \objpool, the first function call in a valid transaction must create objects with void or primitive types.
-For example, the figure on the left in Figure~\ref{fig:programgeneration} shows one graph trace obtained by walking on the example type graph in Figure~\ref{fig:approach_typegraph} starting from \verb|loan<T>|.
+For example, the figure on the left in Figure~\ref{fig:programgeneration} shows one graph trace obtained by walking on the example \wanxu{dependency graph} in Figure~\ref{fig:approach_typegraph} starting from \verb|loan<T>|.

 \item \textbf{Step 2: Type substitution.} Since Move accepts type parameters, before generating the final transaction, we need to find the concrete types for each type parameter in the graph trace.
 Since types in a Move smart contract are usually limited (fewer than 10), we use a heuristic-based method to iteratively find suitable types for each type parameter.
 For example, the middle figure in Figure~\ref{fig:programgeneration} shows the graph traces after type substitution.